-A nice town square and a mighty palace, this town in the south of the Czech Republic should be seen.
+A nice town square and a mighty palace, the town of Cesky Krumlov in the south of the Czech Republic should be seen.

 Country: Czech Republic

 UNESCO’s World Heritage Centre’s short description of site no. 617:

 “Situated on the banks of the Vltava river, the town was built around a 13th-century castle with Gothic, Renaissance and Baroque elements.
 It is an outstanding example of a small central European medieval town whose architectural heritage has remained intact thanks to its peaceful evolution over more than five centuries.”